-Organic Reactions: Synthesis and Mechanism 0.5 unit
+Organic Reactions: Synthesis and Mechanism

 Characteristic functional group reactions and planning of a multi-step synthesis of a desired organic compound will be discussed.
 Detailed pathways of some organic reactions will also be covered.
 Laboratory sessions involve practical applications of synthesis and investigation of mechanisms from lecture material.